MolSSI/QCFractal/docs/qcportal/source/install.rst

     >>> conda install qcportal -c conda-forge

-This installs QCFractal and its dependencies.
-The qcfractal package is maintained on the `conda-forge channel <https://conda-forge.github.io/>`_.
+This installs QCPortal and its dependencies.
+The qcportal package is maintained on the `conda-forge channel <https://conda-forge.github.io/>`_.